Sustainable Agriculture Program

 Reef Trust Tender – Burdekin Cane Industry

-The Reef Trust Tender – Burdekin Cane Industry was an Australian Government initiative to improve the quality of water entering the Great Barrier Reef and support the sustainability of the sugarcane industry in the Burdekin.
-The project aimed to protect and conserve the Great Barrier Reef by addressing the issue of nitrogen discharge from the Burdekin region.
+The Reef Trust Tender – Burdekin Cane is an Australian Government initiative to improve the quality of water entering the Great Barrier Reef and to support the sustainability of the sugarcane industry in the Burdekin.
+The project aims to protect and conserve the Great Barrier Reef by addressing the issue of nitrogen discharge from the Burdekin region.

 PatchKey Rangeland Monitoring

 The PatchKey methodology has been developed by CSIRO as a rangeland biophysical monitoring tool.
 Prior funding has been utilised to adapt existing software to NQ Dry Tropics requirements, purchase equipment, train field staff and initial data collection.
 Read more..

 GRASS (Grazing Resilience and Sustainable Solutions)

 Reef Alliance Project (RAP) – Growing a Great Barrier Reef – RAP Burdekin Grazing Project - Phase I

 NQ Dry Tropics Sustainable Agriculture programme is delivering extension, training and Reef Water Quality Grants as part of the Reef Alliance – Growing a Great Barrier Reef programme funded by the Australian Government Reef Trust through the Queensland Farmers Federation (QFF) and a partnership between AgForce, Cape York NRM, NQ Dry Tropics, Fitzroy Basin Association and Burnett Mary Regional Group.
 Read more..

 Reef Alliance Project (RAP) – Growing a Great Barrier Reef – RAP Burdekin Cane Project - Phase I